Hi there Link to heading

 My name is Martin, and I’m a developer from Sweden.
-I hold a Master’s Degree in Software Engineering and have developed software professionally since 1998, mainly as a consultant, but have been programming for fun for more than twenty-five years.
+I hold a Master’s Degree in Software Engineering and have developed software professionally since 1998, mainly as a consultant, but have been programming for fun for more than thirty-five years.
 Programming and software development is more than a job for me, it’s a passion!
+My Master’s thesis described and implemented an object oriented framework for compiler construction.

 After university, I was a consultant at the Swedish consultancy Softronic AB for the first 10+ years of my career.
 I became the department development lead for any non-ERP development, and mainly did C++ and C# development for various clients, and a lot of SQL Server development.
 Then I got into integration/EDI, and learned BizTalk and I wrote the EDIFACT/XML conversion engine for the company’s EDI Hub offering.